nfc-developer/sdm-backend/README.md

 2. Setup nginx (with obligatory SSL encryption).
 2. Configure the application to run with uwsgi ([example tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04)).

-## Dealing with LRP cipher
+## Using LRP cipher
 In general, SDMs generated with LRP cipher are not supported by this code.
 See [icedevml/nfc-ev2-crypto](https://github.com/icedevml/nfc-ev2-crypto/blob/master/lrp.py) for the implementation of LRP primitive.
-In [test_lrp_sdm.py](https://github.com/icedevml/nfc-ev2-crypto/blob/master/test_lrp_sdm.py) file, there is a short example of SDM message decryption with LRP primitives.
+In [test_lrp_sdm.py](https://github.com/icedevml/nfc-ev2-crypto/blob/master/test_lrp_sdm.py) file, there is a short example of SDM message decryption with LRP primitive.

-## Contact
-Feel free to reach me at ml@icedev.pl if you have any questions concerning this topic.